What You Can Do to Support Your Loved Ones' New Years Resolutions

 Give Them An Encouraging Care Package That Lines Up With Their New Goal

 When words fail to keep them encouraged, presents will!
 It does not have to be anything big at all.
 Just think of something related to their goal that would get them excited again.
 Obviously, this is going to be different for everyone depending on what the resolution is.
 Say their resolution is to be more fit, getting them a new cute piece of workout clothing could encourage them to keep that goal.
 Or if their goal is to read more, get them a new exciting book that they will want to keep the pages turning.
 If your loved one’s goal is to participate in daily meditation, get them something small like some new incense, a book on meditation, or a new yoga mat.
-If they are trying to eat healthier, send them a Deliciously Healthy Care Package.
+If they are trying to eat healthier, send them a Healthy Blend Care Package.
 The list goes on and on.
 Just try to think of something that will keep them on track for just one more day.

 You can even go a little more vague with your gifts.
 Just find something that is generally encouraging or helps with goal setting.
 Consider gifting them a planner or journal to write down their goals daily, or to track their progress.
 Gift them something motivational like a desktop print or a book on goalsetting.
 These gifts serve as gentle reminders that you are watching them and rooting for them to hit their goal.
 Small things like that can mean a whole lot on a day where your loved one is just not feeling their new goal.